-PSCA Capital Projects Fund - accounts for capital projects funded by a loan from the Alabama Public School and College Authority leveraged funds.
+Public School Capital Projects Fund - accounts for capital projects funded by the State of Alabama.

 General Capital Projects Fund - accounts for financial resources to be used for the acquisition or construction of major capital facilities.

 The Board reports the following nonmajor governmental and fiduciary funds: